-It went onto cite their findings.
-“Companies with an equal or female-dominated leadership team grew at faster rates than their male-dominated peers (115% vs. 99% year-on-year growth).
+It went onto cite their findings: “Companies with an equal or female-dominated leadership team grew at faster rates than their male-dominated peers (115% vs. 99% year-on-year growth).
 But despite their strong performance, these companies are struggling to raise capital.
 They’re 50% more likely to cite fundraising as something that keeps them up at night.
 Consequently, they’re raising only half as much capital ($10.9M vs. $19M).”

-As I’ve thought about how I feel about this data, I have mixed emotions.
+As I have thought about how I feel about this data, I have mixed emotions.
 Primarily, I am so proud of what we’ve managed to accomplish.
 Startups are always hard, no matter what your gender.
 I have incredibly supportive team members, investors, and customers.
 So we had to work harder and figure out how to do more with less.
 That which doesn’t kill you makes you stronger, right?

 I briefly played the mental game of “Wow, where would we be if we’d had another $10M?”
 Would we be three times as big?
 Five times as big?
 Or would our mistakes have been just that much bigger and more magnified?
 As many experienced board members will tell you, more capital is not always the blessing that it seems.

-There are admittedly moments where I get that mash-up my daughter calls sad-mad.
+There are admittedly moments where I get that mash-up my daughter calls “sad-mad.”
 How many good people did I have to let go over these past years because we just didn’t have the cash to withstand what would be a normal bump in the startup journey?
 How many more hours did I have to spend fundraising for half the capital that other founders got to spend making their product better or meeting with prospective customers?
 Has another slower, worse company gained an advantage because we didn’t have the same funds to invest?

 One of my investors helped me confront the biggest impact this fundraising reality has had on me.
 He is a successful SaaS executive who took his own company public.
 He was asking me how much I was planning to raise in our next round.
 When I told him the number, he paused and said, “Why aren’t you thinking bigger?
 You have great metrics and customers and the market is finally accelerating in your direction.
-There’s not a lot of room for small ball in SaaS.”
+There’s not a lot of room for small-ball in SaaS.”
 I knew exactly why I wasn’t thinking bigger.
-I’d lost the conviction that it was even feasible to think bigger.
+I had lost the conviction that it was even feasible to think bigger.

 Quote of the Week: “Whenever I meet a successful CEO, I ask them how they did it.
 Mediocre CEOs point to their brilliant strategic moves or their intuitive business sense or a variety of other self-congratulatory explanations.
 The great CEOs tend to be remarkably consistent in their answers.
-They all say, ‘I didn’t quit.’” — Ben Horowitz
+They all say, ‘I didn’t quit.’”Ben Horowitz